 Other course offers

 These courses listed below have varying modes of registration.

-Courses marked with a hashtag # are organized by the Doctoral School of the Faculty of Biology and Medicine of UNIL.
-Depending on the series (S1-S4), varying registration periods apply.
-Moreover, places are limited and fill up rapidly.
-Thus, contact the LNDS coordinator as soon as possible for getting registered for the particular series.
-Will do the best to get you registered, but watch out for alternative CUSO offers!
-The registration periods for the courses marked # are indicated here.
+Courses marked with a hashtag # are organized by the Doctoral School of the Faculty of Biology and Medicine of UNIL and the Life Science PhD students have preferential access.
+The registration periods for these courses are indicated here.
+Contact the LNDS coordinator to get registered for a particular series, will do my best to do so, but watch out for alternative offers, e.g under the CUSO section.

 For unmarked courses, send an e-mail to email@example.com (with the name of the course as subject and your supervisor in copy) at least two weeks before the beginning of the course as usual.